romnn/kube-score/README_SECURITYCONTEXT.md

 ----

 _Note:_ The "flip" and the deletion of the tests where originally scheduled to happen in v1.11 and v1.12.
-This did not happend, and the migration is now scheduled for v1.12 and v1.13 instead.
+This did not happen, and the migration is now scheduled for v1.12 and v1.13 instead.